Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

 He wrote that Amazon would be "relentlessly focused on the customer" and would make decisions that prioritized long-term customer value over short-term financial appearance.
 He framed three "big ideas" that would guide the company: customer obsession, a willingness to invent, and patience for the long term.
 (Public record — Amazon.com 1997 Letter to Shareholders, included in subsequent annual reports.)

 Across his subsequent letters, Bezos returned repeatedly to the same theme.
 He drew a distinction between customer-focused companies and competitor-focused companies.
-Customer-focused companies, he argued, build products customers actually want, even if no competitor has them.
+Customer-focused companies build products customers actually want, even if no competitor has them.
 Competitor-focused companies build products that match what competitors offer, hoping for parity.
 Over time, customer-focused companies pull ahead because customers can tell the difference.

-He also made a sharper observation that's more relevant to banking than most readers initially notice: customer obsession is hardest to maintain when the customer can't easily leave.
+He also made a sharper observation that maps directly onto banking: customer obsession is hardest to maintain when the customer can't easily leave.
 Companies whose customers face high switching costs tend to drift away from customer obsession because the discipline of competition stops applying to them.
-(Public record — Amazon annual shareholder letters, multiple years)
+(Public record — Amazon annual shareholder letters, multiple years.)

-Note: those shareholder letters discuss Amazon at corporate scale; the household interpretations below are SwitchWize editorial guidance applying the same framework to personal banking and consumer finance.
+Note: those shareholder letters discuss Amazon at corporate scale; the household interpretations throughout this article are SwitchWize editorial guidance applying the same framework to personal banking and consumer finance.

 Apply the framework to your own bank, honestly:

-A bank that fails all three tests is, in Bezos's framing, competitor-focused rather than customer-focused.
+A bank that fails all three tests is, in the Bezos framing, competitor-focused rather than customer-focused.
 It's pricing and structuring around what competitors get away with, not around what customers actually want.

 Personal-finance advice often frames the savings-rate question as a yield-optimization problem: how do I maximize the interest I earn?